 This is the third installment of a mini series, take a look at the other posts for more great gift ideas:

 So your friends (or family) have signed themselves up to get hitched and now there’s a party!
 You’re going, but you don’t know what to take as a gift?
 (Besides the card, because you always take a card!)
 Don’t worry, below are some suggestions to help you out –

 You know those gigantic bins of DVDs that greet you in the middle of the Walmart aisle, or the random collection at the grocery store?
 They should be very reasonably priced and full of ridiculous movies.
 I encourage you to pick up a B rate romantic comedy or two and give them as a gift.
-Include a note that says, “I hope wedding planning goes smoothly!
+(Of course you can always opt for an A list one as well, like Wedding Crashers) Include a note that says, “I hope wedding planning goes smoothly!
 When you need a break from it all, these should be good for a laugh and to remind you that it’s all about the love.”
 We gave out cheesy DVDs to our wedding party as part of our “will you be my attendant” packages.
 They were so hilariously bad that one groomsman borrowed the DVDs of another, just to see how bad it was!